 Intensity (Target Heart Rate)

 So, using the maximum heart rate example.
 If you are 30 years old, then your maximum heart rate is 220-30=190 beats per minute.
-If you take 70% of this then you arrive at 133, 80% of 170 equals 152.
-Therefore if you exercise in an aerobic capacity, which enhances your cardiovascular fitness, your exercise target heart rate should be between 133 and 152.
-This is of course a very general formula and does not apply to those who are training for competitive sports.
-As your cardio-fitness increases, your ability to train closer to your maximum cardiac heart rate level will also improved automatically.
+If you take 70%of this then you arrive at 133, 80% of 170 equals 152.
+Therefore if you exercise in anaerobic capacity, which enhances your cardiovascular fitness, your exercise target heart rate should be between 133 and 152.
+This is, of course, a very general formula and does not apply to those who are training for competitive sports.
+As your cardio-fitness increases, your ability to train closer to your maximum cardiac heart rate level will also be improved automatically.

 Taking Your Heart Rate